damianpereira86/api-framework-ts-mocha/README.md

 To do that, I add a comment on top of the test before skipping it, containing the link to the test and a visual indication with the help of the TODO Highlight extension.

-To avoid unwanted skipped tests, I set an eslint rule to not allow them.
-Hence, besides the BUG comment, I have to add one to disable eslint for the next line.
-This makes it easier not to forget skipped or focused tests while helping the PR review process for the reviewer (a disabled eslint rule must have a good justification)
+To avoid unwanted skipped tests, I set an flake8 rule to not allow them.
+Hence, besides the BUG comment, I have to add one to disable flake8 for the next line.
+This makes it easier not to forget skipped or focused tests while helping the PR review process for the reviewer (a disabled flake8 rule must have a good justification)

 ![Bug](./images/bug.png)